-After you have lost any number of teeth, your biggest priority should be finding a high quality replacement as soon as possible.
-Dentures and partials do the job well for significant tooth loss in the upper or lower jaw.
+After you have lost any number of teeth, your biggest priority should be finding a high-quality replacement as soon as possible.
+Full and partial dentures in Williamsville, NY do the job well for significant tooth loss in the upper or lower jaw.
 At Amherst Dental Group, Dr. Kathleen Tytka provides customized solutions in dentures for Williamsville patients.

 Keep reading to find out more about this popular method of tooth replacement and whether or not it could be the best option for your smile.
 If it is, we look forward to getting started right away!

 Why Choose Amherst Dental Group for Full & Partial Dentures?